-HIPPO COM has eight sockets on board for SIMM modules.
-Whenever you add memory to the motherboard, install four modules at the same time.
+HIPPO COM has eight 30-pin SIMM sockets on board for SIMM modules memory.
+Whenever you add memory to the motherboard, install four 30-pin SIMM modules at the same time.
 Also make sure that the chips on the modules face towards the slot for memory expansion board.
 The modules should be locked by the sockets.
 Please check carefully before turning on the power.
 Otherwise, the system will not work properly.